 Packaging has become a major focus of Amazon.
 The company has instituted an ISTA 6 certification package program to address a number of concerns related to the amazon distribution channel.
 These include damage throughout the supply chain to the customer’s door.
 An elimination of “wrap rage”.
 This is the frustration of trying to open a package.
 A reduction in packaging material.
 This reduces waste and environmental footprint.
 An increased use in recycled packaging components.

 With ISTA certification and Amazon training, a testing lab can join Amazon APASS (Amazon Packaging Support and Supplier) Network.
 As an APASS lab, Keystone is certified to complete the ISTA testing that is required for consumer goods package tests.

-There are three tiers of Amazon’s package testing certification that follow ista package testing guidelines.
+There are three tiers of Amazon’s package testing certification that follow ISTA package testing guidelines.
 The Amazon Packaging testing tiers are:

 Tier 1 is Frustration-Free Packaging (FFP).
 The packaging must be ISTA 6 Amazon SIOC Test Compliant by a certified lab like Keystone Package Testing.
 The packaging should be minimal and comprised of recyclable materials.
 The product should be easily removed from its packaging within two minutes.
 There is no prep needed by Amazon including an Amazon box or over box.
 There should be minimal damage rates.